 Many growing restaurants struggle to create a well-tuned accounting process, especially as certain systems and processes change to support increased activity.
 While invoicing, accounts payable and payroll often suffer first, improper or delayed accounting also stifles future growth by limiting the necessary data for strategic decisions.

-To help our restaurant clients, prospects and others better understand the basics of restaurant accounting, we have provided the guide below:
+To help restaurant owners better understand the basics of restaurant accounting, we have provided the guide below: